taehallm/taehallm/README.md

 Leveraged the Bert Multilingual model, fine-tuned for specific content detection tasks, then packaged and released as a dedicated library for broader applications.

 and many more(5)

-## 🛠 Tools
-LLMs I've worked with: OpenAI, Claude, Mistral, Llama2 (Grok in the future) I find deploying models on Modal for quick demo pretty awesome and I also plan to work on Max platform & Mojo.